Exploring nuclear structure with multiparticle azimuthal correlations at the LHC: Results

 As introduced in Eq.~(\ref{eq:FlowFluctuations}), $v_2\{2\}$ and $v_2\{4\}$ receive contributions from both $\langle v_2 \rangle$ and its event-by-event fluctuations $\sigma_{v_2}$.
 Consequently, mean flow and flow fluctuations can be measured separately using the combination of $v_2\{2\}$ and $v_2\{4\}$.
 Figure~\ref{fig:MeanSigma} presents the centrality dependence of $\langle v_2 \rangle$ and $\sigma_{v_2}$ in \XeXe and \PbPb collisions.
 In panel (a), $\langle v_2 \rangle$ increases from central to peripheral collisions for both \XeXe and \PbPb collisions.
-The ratio between \XeXe and \PbPb $\langle v_2 \rangle$ in panel (c) exceeds unity in 0--10\% centrality, then decreasing to approximately 0.9 in the midcentral collisions.
-Overall, $\sigma_{v_2}$ in \XeXe is larger than in \PbPb in the whole 0--60\% centrality range, attributable to the smaller system size of \XeXe collisions~\cite{STAR:2022gki}.
+The ratio between \XeXe and \PbPb $\langle v_2 \rangle$ in panel (c) exceeds unity in 0--10\% centrality, then decreases to approximately 0.9 in the midcentral collisions.
+Overall, $\sigma_{v_2}$ in \XeXe is larger than in \PbPb in the 0--60\% centrality range, attributable to the smaller system size of \XeXe collisions~\cite{STAR:2022gki}.
 The ratio between Xe–Xe and Pb–Pb $\sigma_{v_2}$ in panel (d) starts at approximately 1.5 in the most central collisions and steadily decreases with increasing centrality percentile, converging to unity at 60\% centrality.
 For $\langle v_2 \rangle$ in Fig.~\ref{fig:MeanSigma}(a) and (c), the IP-Glasma+MUSIC+UrQMD calculations with $\beta_2=0.207$ describe the measurements in 0--10\% centrality.
 Due to the extensive statistical samples required, other calculations are only available for centralities above 5\%, which notably underestimate the measured $\langle v_2 \rangle$ for the 0--20\% centrality range.
 For $\sigma_{v_2}$ shown in Fig.~\ref{fig:MeanSigma}(b) and (d), most calculations describe the measurements within the presented centrality range, except for the one with $a_0=0.57$ and $\beta_2=0$, which falls below the measurement in 0--20\% centrality.
 A weaker elliptic flow fluctuation $\sigma_{v_2}$ is seen in central Xe--Xe collisions when a spherical nuclear structure of $^{129}$Xe is used in the model calculations.
-In more peripheral collisions, the IP-Glasma+MUSIC+UrQMD calculation with $a_0=0.492$ underestimates the measured $\sigma_{v_2}$, while those with $a_0=0.57$ agree with the measurement.
 For centrality above 20\%, the calculations for $\sigma_{v_2}$ with different $a_0$ and $\beta_2$ are compatible with each other within uncertainties, suggesting that $\sigma_{v_2}$ might not depend on the nuclear diffuseness and deformation for non-central collisions.